 Affiliate links may be used.
 Please see our advertising disclosure for more information.

-How to Clean An Oven Door
+How to Clean A Glass Oven Door with Baking Soda

 Start by liberally sprinkling baking soda all over the glass.
-Keyword: Liberally.
+Keyword: liberally.

 It’s like a mirror!